GuyDuerFB/firebolt-db.github.io/docs/loading-data/configuring-aws-role-to-access-amazon-s3.md

 This topic provides instructions for setting up an IAM role and an AWS IAM permissions policy that allows the actions that Firebolt requires to read data from an S3 location.

+Have a look at this short video guiding you through the process.
+Part I of the video, describing how to register Firebolt, [can be found here](https://docs.firebolt.io/managing-your-account/creating-an-account.html).

+<iframe width="560" height="315" src="https://youtu.be/KUGxCcxf5Bg" title="Part 2 - Getting Started With Firebolt - Setup Your Permissions and Roles" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Topic ToC
 {:toc}